VPAC/seqpar/sequentialandparallelprogramming.md

 **Parallel Operations in SIMD**

 There is particular architecture that includes instructions explicitly intended to perform parallel operations across data that is stored in the independent subwords or fields of a register.
 This is known as "SIMD within a register" or SWAR.
 Whilst previously existing in assembly code, it was introduced as multimedia extension in 1996 for desktop systems with Intel's MMX Multimedia Instruction Set Extensions.
-Following MMX there were also SWAR implementations for the Digital Alpha MAX (MultimediA eXtensions), Hewlett-Packard's PA-RISC MAX (Multimedia Acceleration eXtensions), MIPS MDMX (Digital Media eXtension, which came with the charming pronounciation "Mad Max"), and the Sun SPARC V9 VIS (Visual Instruction Set).
+Following MMX there were also SWAR implementations for the Digital Alpha MAX (MultimediA eXtensions), Hewlett-Packard's PA-RISC MAX (Multimedia Acceleration eXtensions), MIPS MDMX (Digital Media eXtension, which came with the charming pronunciation "Mad Max"), and the Sun SPARC V9 VIS (Visual Instruction Set).
 These instruction set extensions, whilst comparable, are incompatible.

 **Divisions within MIMD**